supabase/auth-py/README.md

 [![Github Watchers](https://img.shields.io/github/watchers/supabase-community/gotrue-py?style=flat&logo=github)](https://github.com/supabase-community/gotrue-py)
 [![GitHub contributors](https://img.shields.io/github/contributors/supabase-community/gotrue-py)](https://github.com/supabase-community/gotrue-py/graphs/contributors)

 This is a Python port of the [supabase js gotrue client](https://github.com/supabase/gotrue-js).
 The current state is that there is a features parity but with small differences that are mentioned in the section **Differences to the JS client**.
+As of December 14th, we renamed to repo to `auth-py` to mirror the changes in the JavaScript library.

 ## Installation